Schinus molle, Campsis radicans, Pyracantha coccinea

 Watercolour on Fabriano Artistico extra white cotton rag 300gsm

 These pendulous flowers were composed to set off the characteristics of one another.
-The specimens were collected from the garden of HRH Prince Hassan bin Talal of Jordan.

 The greens are markedly different in these three species, with the Pyracatha shiny and intense, the Campsis soft and mid-green, and the Schumis olive-blue and dry.
 The Campsis branch is at the end stage of flowering, showing the nodules from which previous bunches of flowers have bloomed and died.